taraspos/gae-workshop/level2/README.md

 Now, you can try to open

-`<STATIC PUBLIC IP>:80/whoami` - you will see certificate error
+`<STATIC PUBLIC IP>:80/whoami` - you will see a certificate error

-`<APP_URL>/demo` - you shold see the same output as in previous level (btw, this may take some time to work, be patient)
+`<APP_URL>/demo` - you should see the same output as in previous level (btw, this may take some time to work, be patient)

 ## Clean up

-If you have created a new GCP project for this workshop, you can delete a whole project with all the created resources.
+If you have created a new GCP project for this workshop, you can delete the whole project with all the created resources.
 ```
 gcloud projects delete $PROJECT_ID
 ```